 Glaucoma is associated with pressure inside the eye or intraocular pressure (IOP).
 When the clear liquid called the aqueous humor, which normally flows in and out of the eye, cannot drain properly, pressure builds up in the eye.
 The resulting increase in IOP can damage the optic nerve.
 Dr. Greenberg may tell you that you are at risk for glaucoma if you have one or more risk factors, including an elevated IOP, family history of glaucoma, a particular ethnic background, advanced age, or certain optic nerve conditions.

 If you are at risk for glaucoma, regular eye examinations and specialized testing including visual fields, Optical Coherence Tomography (OCT), disc photographs, gonioscopy (measurement of the drainage pathway of fluid), and pachymetry (meausurement of corneal thickness) are important methods in detecting the earliest signs of change, helping to preserve your vision.

-The most common form of glaucoma is primary open-angle glaucoma, where the aqueous fluid that normally circulates in the front portion of the eye is blocked from flowing back out of the eye through a tiny drainage system.
+The most common form of glaucoma is primary open-angle glaucoma, where the aqueous fluid that normally circulates in the front portion of the eye is blocked from flowing out of the eye through the drainage system.
 This causes the pressure inside your eye to increase, which can damage the optic nerve and lead to vision loss.
 Most people who develop primary open-angle glaucoma notice no symptoms until their vision is impaired.

 Glaucoma can be treated in several ways, including topical eye medications, oral medications, or laser treatments to lower the intraocular pressure of the eye.
 There are also surgical techniques if the aforementioned treatments fail.